Do you suffer from or know someone you love who is suffering from Dissociative Identity Disorder or DID?

 This type of therapeutic self-discovery can cause re-living experiences, very frightening events, feelings of disloyalty, dissociative episodes, shameful thoughts, rejection, extreme triggering, and can be emotionally devastating … to name a just few of the potential side effects.
 This type of therapeutic course of treatment is extremely hard and time consuming for survivors with a DID.
 Traditional methods of treatment like integration, including medication, tend to cause abuse and trauma survivors to be re-traumatized as a result and experience frequent relapses as well as regression periods.
 Conversely, the inner system views these types of treatment as an attack, and experience increased feelings of fear, multiple episodes of switching between the parts and re-traumatization.

 Refreshing View of DID

-This life saving separation of a whole self into a DID system appears to be a mirror of the human brain and how it functions.
-Think about this … even though the brain is one organ, the brain operation on the whole is done via functional compartments.
+This life-saving separation of a whole self into a DID system appears to be a mirror of the human brain and how it functions.
+Think about this … even though the brain is one organ, the brain operation as a whole is done via functional compartments.
 The brain governs the functions of both the body and the mind through different centers.
 Development of DID is an innate defense mechanism to protect the whole by forming many different compartments of parts or alters with each one functioning differently......

-past emotional charge within traumatic memories in each compartment (part) is eliminated
+Past emotional charge within traumatic memories in each compartment (part) is eliminated, triggers are disconnected,